What Is a Heat Transfer Film Manufacturer?

 Pros

-- Widest texture range
+- Widest specialty texture range in US market

-- Soft hand feel
+- Soft hand feel for premium garments

 Cons

-- Higher per-unit cost
+- Higher per-unit cost than Asian manufacturers

 - Specialty colors may have lead times

-Chemica US
+6. Chemica US

 The Precision Engineering Specialist